-While at Fullerton, Bocanegra helped the Titans to the 2012 Big West Conference regular season title and the 2013 Big West Tournament championship, the latter bringing with it a spot in the NCAA Championship (Fullerton dropped a narrow 1-0 decision at Stanford in the opening round of this past year's tournament).
+While at Fullerton, Bocanegra helped the Titans to the 2012 Big West Conference regular season title and the 2013 Big West Tournament championship, the latter bringing with it a spot in the NCAA Championship (Fullerton dropped a narrow 1-0 decision at Stanford in the opening round of the 2013 tournament).

 During his tenure, Bocanegra helped develop four Titans players who earned five NSCAA all-region citations, as well as 16 players combining for 21 all-conference awards, led by 2013 Big West Midfielder of the Year Erica Mazeau.
 For his efforts, Bocanegra was named the 2012 NSCAA Far West Region Assistant Coach of the Year.

 Cal State San Bernardino Highlights (Head Coach, 2008-09; Men’s & Women’s Assistant, 2007-08)

 - 2 NSCAA All-Region Selections

 Prior to his time at Fullerton, Bocanegra spent two seasons as head coach at Cal State San Bernardino, leading the NCAA Division II program to 18 wins (including a 10-5-5 record and nearly an NCAA Championship berth in 2008) after the Coyotes had recorded 14 victories combined in the three seasons before his arrival.

 Bocanegra ascended to the top post at San Bernardino after two seasons as an assistant coach with the school's men's and women's programs.
 He began his coaching career as an assistant men's coach at Pomona-Pitzer (1998-2000) and UC Riverside (2001-04).